Silkey-Team/silkey-jwt/README.md

     - Login with metamask
     - Click on Register Domain and enter domain of your application
     - Click "Connect Existing Wallet" to use the metamask account
+    - Generate a manifest that is an example authentication call and serve it at [your domain]/silkey.json
+    - Make sure to allow CORS from the Apollo url so we can verify/use the manifest
     - Generate a challenge and add it into the DNS TXT record of the domain
-    - Verify the domain with DNS TXT records challenge
+    - Verify the domain with DNS TXT records challenge and the manifest
     - Add logo url that will be displayed when a user is loging in using silkey
     - Send a transaction which will save the registration

     Some amount of ether is used to send transaction to blockchain.
     To obtain free ether on the Sandbox (Rinkeby test network) visit https://faucet.rinkeby.io/

 3. Export private key from MetaMask and store it in a secure way inside your application.
-You will need it to generate the request for *Silkey Sing In*.
+You will need it to generate the request for *Silkey Sign In*.

 #### On SignIn page